Defl8/pokemon-card-tracker/README.md

 # Progress
 ## 2024-11-06
-Move enums to one file.
+Moved enums to one file.
 Need to figure out how to type hint to allow any enum into a function.